Juvenile Arthritis, Nutrition and Gut Health - The Emerging Research

 Each year the 18th March is World Juvenile Arthritis Day.
 And this year I am celebrating.

 My life as a functional nutritionist came about quite abruptly when my daughter fell very ill with an autoimmune disease at the age of 2, juvenile idiopathic arthritis.
 She has been in unmedicated remission since June 2020 and symptom free since late 2018.
-You guessed it – we adopted a bio-individual approach centred on gut health and functional nutrition.
-Juvenile arthritis doesn’t get the same attention as other paediatric conditions.
+You guessed it – we adopted a bio-individual approach centered on gut health and functional nutrition.
+Juvenile arthritis doesn’t get the same attention as other pediatric conditions.
 It’s usually invisible.
 It’s stereotyped as an "old person’s disease".
 And the power of gut health and nutrition isn’t widely spoken about, despite the volumes of research over the last 10+ years.
-Last month I provided a scientific based response to the Australian Government’s inquiry into childhood rheumatic diseases.
-I also shared our perspective as her parents.
-You can read it by clicking here (I’m response #119).
-Over the last year I’ve developed a comprehensive program to support parents – filling in a much-needed gap in the functional nutrition space for children with juvenile arthritis.
+I’ve developed a comprehensive program to support parents - A Functional Nutrition Approach: The Parents Roadmap to JIA (click here to learn more and register).
+This program fills a much-needed gap in the functional nutrition space for children with juvenile arthritis.
 I’m very proud of it.
-I wish it was around when we needed it 4+ years ago instead of going around in circles.
-I am also studying my Masters in Human Nutrition with a special focus on juvenile arthritis.
-This autoimmune disease messed with the wrong family.
-If you know of any family impacted by juvenile arthritis, please forward them this article and invite them to speak with me.
+I wish it was around when we needed it instead of going around in circles and wasting time.
+You can learn more about my approach to JIA here: